In this tutorial, you will learn about pKa and its relationships with Ka and pH as well as how to calculate it from Ka and pH.

 pKa- a number that shows how strong or weak an acid is.

 Ka – The acid dissociation constant.

 Base – A substance that can neutralize the acid by reacting with hydrogen ions

 What is pKa?

-pKa denotes the logarithmic dissociation constant.
+In simple terms, pKa is a number that shows how weak or strong an acid is.
+A strong acid will have a pKa of less than zero.
+More precisely a negative value is the negative log base ten of the Ka value (acid dissociation constant).
 It measures the strength of an acid — how tightly a proton is held by a Bronsted acid.
-The lower the value of pKa, the stronger the acid and the greater its ability to donate its protons.
+The lower the value, the stronger the acid and the greater its ability to donate its protons.

 Ka denotes the acid dissociation constant.
 It measures how completely an acid dissociates in an aqueous solution.
 The larger the value of Ka, the stronger the acid as acid largely dissociates into its ions.

 The following equation describes the relationship between pKa and Ka: